Dynamics of a birth-death process based on combinatorial innovation: A stochastic combinatorial formation (CF) model

 Consider the discrete-state, continuous-time process $M_t$ ($t\geq 0$) on the non-negative integers, describing the size of a population of `items'. $M_0$ denotes the initial value of the process at time $t=0$.
 For each time $t>0$ consider the following Markovian transition process.
 Between time $t$ and $t+\delta$ (where $\delta$ is small): \begin{itemize} \item each non-empty subset $S$ of the population at time $t$ independently gives rise to a new item in the population with probability $\alpha_{|S|} \delta +o(\delta)$; \item each item in the population at time $t$ is independently removed from the population with probability $\mu \delta + o(\delta)$. \end{itemize} These two processes are assumed to proceed independently of each other in continuous time; in addition, $o(\delta)$ refers to a term which is asymptotically negligible in proportion to $\delta$ as $\delta \rightarrow 0$.
 Observe that when $M_t=n$ the number of items added to the population in the interval between time $t$ and $t+\delta$ has a Poisson distribution with mean $(\sum_{i=1}^{n} \alpha_i \binom{n}{i})\delta +o(\delta)$, whereas the number of items removed from the population in this interval has a Poisson distribution with mean $\mu n \delta =o(\delta)$.

 The stochastic dynamics of $M_t$ can thus be described more concisely as follows.
 At time $t+\delta$:

 where, conditional on $M_t=n$ we have:

 The value $\mu \geq 0$ is the rate at which individuals are removed from the system (i.e. an extinction event), which may depend on time $t$ (though we will mostly treat it as a constant, possibly zero).
+Extinction events are frequently observed in technological evolution, for example, the invention of the car marked the decline and fall of carriages, harness shops and buggies (see \cite{sol}).

 In the parlance of stochastic processes, $M_t$ describes a particular birth--death process, with a nonlinear (and time-independent) birth rate and a time-variable linear (or zero) death rate.
 What is slightly non-standard is that the range of the summation term in $\chi(M_t)$ (in the $+1$ case) depends on the random variable $M_t$.

 The values $\alpha_1, \alpha_2, \ldots$ are non-negative constants.
 We will assume throughout that they also satisfy the following condition:

 The reason for imposing the first half of Condition (\ref{a1}) is that if $\alpha_i=0$ for all $i\leq M_0$, then $M_t$ either remains constant for all time at $M_0$ (if $\mu=0$) or it is a pure death process (if $\mu>0$).
 The reason for the second half of Condition~(\ref{a1}) is that if the largest value of $k$ for which $\alpha_k >0$ is $k=1$, then $M_t$ is described by a classic linear birth--death process (which behaves quite differently from the CF model).
 We will refer to the value $k$ in Condition~(\ref{a1}) in some of the later proofs.